Boosted GFlowNets: Improving Exploration via Sequential Learning: Introduction

 We propose \emph{Boosted GFlowNets} (BGFNs), a sequential training framework where each new stage is trained on the residual reward that remains after accounting for the distribution already induced by previous stages.
 This simple mechanism redistributes probability mass away from saturated regions and toward undercovered modes without modifying the core GFlowNet machinery or introducing auxiliary exploration modules.
 As illustrated in Figure~\ref{fig:intuition-evolution}, successive boosters progressively capture uncovered modes, while additional boosters introduced after convergence learn to allocate negligible flow, preserving correctness of the ensemble.

-\textbf{Contributions.} Our main contributions are as follows: \begin{itemize}[leftmargin=1.2em] \item We introduce \emph{Boosted GFlowNets}, a sequential training scheme that improves exploration by reallocating probability mass from easy-to-reach modes toward hard-to-reach ones, without altering the core GFlowNet framework. \item We prove that previously learned coverage remains stable, so additional boosters cannot degrade performance under mild assumptions; redundant boosters are effectively ignored. \item We validate the approach on multimodal synthetic benchmarks and on antimicrobial peptide generation with variable sequence lengths, showing that BGFNs achieve better mode coverage, diversity, and robustness compared to standard GFlowNet training. \end{itemize}
+\textbf{Contributions.} Our main contributions are: \begin{enumerate} \item We introduce \emph{Boosted GFlowNets}, a sequential training scheme that improves exploration by reallocating probability mass from easy-to-reach modes toward hard-to-reach ones, without altering the core GFlowNet framework. \item We prove that previously learned coverage remains stable, so additional boosters cannot degrade performance under mild assumptions; redundant boosters are effectively ignored. \item We validate the approach on multimodal synthetic benchmarks and on antimicrobial peptide generation with variable sequence lengths, showing that BGFNs achieve better mode coverage, diversity, and robustness compared to standard GFlowNet training. \end{enumerate}